-6.3 Appeal of Probation and/or Suspension
+6.3 Appeal of Probation

-The student may appeal the Committee's decision to impose probation, and/or suspension to the Dean, or the Dean's designee within ten (10) working days after receipt of written notification of the Committee's decision.
+The student may appeal the Committee's decision to impose probation to the Dean, or the Dean's designee within ten (10) working days after receipt of notification of the Committee's decision.

 The dean, or dean's designee, must render a decision within ten (10) working days.

-If the Dean, or Dean's designee, returns an unfavorable appeal decision, the student may appeal to the Vice President for Health Sciences, or the Vice President's designee, as the President's designee, within ten (10) working days after receipt of written notification of the Dean's, or Dean's designee's, final decision to impose the penalty.
+If the Dean, or Dean's designee, returns an unfavorable appeal decision, the student may appeal to the Vice President for Health Sciences, or the Vice President's designee, within ten (10) working days after receipt of notification of the Dean's, or Dean's designee's, final decision to impose the penalty.

-The Vice President (or designee) will review the appeal directly and render a decision within thirty (30) calendar days.
+The Vice President (or designee) will review the appeal directly and render a decision within 10 working days.

-The decision of the Vice President, or the Vice President's designee, for Health Sciences, is the final level of appeal for probation or suspension.
+The decision of the Vice President, or the Vice President's designee, for Health Sciences, is the final level of appeal for probation.

-6.4 Appeal of Dismissal
+6.4 Appeal of Suspension and/or Dismissal

-The student may appeal the Committee's decision to impose dismissal to the Dean, or the Dean's designee, within ten (10) working days after receipt of written notification of the Committee's decision.
+The student may appeal the Committee's decision to impose suspension and/or dismissal to the Dean, or the Dean's designee, within ten (10) working days after receipt of notification of the Committee's decision.
+If a student appeals a penalty of program suspension or dismissal, the Vice Dean of Education and Academic Affairs, as the Dean's designee, will determine if the student shall remain enrolled in the curriculum until the case is determined.
+A notification will be communicated to the student, detailing when and under what circumstances the student may enroll in courses during an appeal process.
 The Dean, or Dean's designee, must supply a response to the appeal within ten (10) working days.
-If the Dean, or Dean's designee, returns an unfavorable imposition, the student may appeal to the Vice

-President, or Vice President's designee, for Health Sciences, within ten (10) working days after receipt of written notification of the Dean's, or Dean's designee's, final decision.
+If the Dean, or Dean's designee, returns an unfavorable imposition, the student may appeal to the Vice President, or Vice President's designee, for Health Sciences, within ten (10) working days after receipt of notification of the Dean's, or Dean's designee's, final decision.

-The Vice President, or Vice President's designee, must supply a response to the appeal within thirty (30) calendar days.
-If the Vice President returns an unfavorable appeal decision, the student may ultimately appeal the dismissal to the Provost of West Virginia University, or designee, within ten (10) working days after receipt of written notification of the Vice President's, or designee's, final decision.
+The Vice President, or Vice President's designee, must supply a response to the appeal within 10 working days.
+If the Vice President returns an unfavorable appeal decision, the student may ultimately appeal the suspension or dismissal to the Provost of West Virginia University, or designee, within ten (10) working days after receipt of notification of the Vice President's, or designee's, final decision.

-The Provost (or designee) will review the appeal directly and supply a response to the appeal within thirty (30) calendar days.
+The Provost (or designee) will review the appeal directly and supply a response to the appeal.

 The decision of the Provost of West Virginia University, as the President's designee and Chief Academic Officer, is final.
-The Office of the Provost is the final level of appeal for dismissal.
+The Office of the Provost is the final level of appeal for suspension and dismissal.